Microsquad/gitpizza/README.md

 `gitpizza branch` List the pizzas in the order, and highlight the current branch.
 `gitpizza branch --delete <branch-name>` Remove a branch (pizza) from the order.
 `gitpizza mv [size|sauce|base] <option>` Update a property of the pizza.
+`gitpizza config` Lists the available config options.
+`gitpizza config [--global] <config.name> <value>` Updates `config.name` to be equal to `value`.
+Including the option `--global` also updates the value to be the default for new repositories setup with `gitpizza init`.
 `gitpizza diff` See the differences between the left and right sides of the current branch (pizza).
 `gitpizza status` See the properties and toppings on the current pizza.
 `gitpizza clean` Reset the current pizza to its initial state.
 Cannot be undone.
 `gitpizza commit` View the properties of all of the branches in the order and check the order details.
 `gitpizza push origin master` Begins the process of ordering a pizza.
 This process will stop just before finishing a pizza order, to ensure orders are not accidentally misplaced.
 Use with care!